denisotree/visidata/CONTRIBUTING.md

   - a [.vd](http://visidata.org/docs/save-restore/) and sample dataset that reproduces the issue
   - a .png/.gif (esp. for user interface changes)

-Some examples of great bug reports:
+Some examples of great bug reports from the VisiData project (still excellent references):

   - [#350 by @chocolateboy](https://github.com/saulpw/visidata/issues/350)
   - [#340 by @Mikee-3000](https://github.com/saulpw/visidata/issues/340)